wp-plugins/5mincom-video-suggestions/readme.txt

 = Is there a recommended size for the player? =
 Our player's default size is 570W x 531H.
 You can change this to fit your requirement in the plugin's setting screen.
 However, we do recommend keeping a 4/3 or 16/9 ratio.

-= Can I customize the player's size from The AOL On Network Plugin panel? = Yes.
+= Can I customize the player's size? =
+Yes.
 The player size can be changed in the plugin panel's Customized Layout section.

-= Can I customize the default player's colors from The AOL On Network Plugin panel? = Yes.
+= Can I customize the default player's colors? =
+Yes.
 The colors can be customized in the plugin panel's Advanced Option section.
 In addition, the default colors can be changed in the plugin's setting screen.